 Investment in our roading network has not kept pace with commercial changes and the condition of our roads has reduced.
 In order to address this issue, we will increase maintenance and renewals budgets to progressively improve the condition of our network over time.

-Safety is also a key issue for us to consider and we intend to invest in widening our narrow secondary collector roads, improve traffic delineation at key points and support road safety programmes and campaigns.

-Our roading network is also susceptible to the impacts of climate change, which includes coastal erosion and slips.
-We will continue to take mitigation measures to address this issue.
+Safety is also a key issue for us to consider and we intend to invest in widening our narrow secondary collector roads, improve traffic delineation at key points and support road safety programmes and susceptible to the impacts of coastal erosion and slips.
+We climate change, which includes will continue to take mitigation measures to address this issue.